ZackSussman/PersonalSite/public/MotorMusic/README.txt

   webpack has a main entry point in src/index.js, which includes Monaco and sets it up with the MotorMusic language

 3)
  The language is first defined in antlr in the antlr folder.
-From src/antlr, `antlr4 -Dlanguage=TypeScript MotorMusicLexer.g4 MotorMusicParser.g4' to generate typescript files for the lexer and parser in src/antlr/generated
+From src/antlr, ` /Users/zacksussman/Library/Python/3.9/bin/antlr4 -Dlanguage=TypeScript MotorMusicParser.g4 MotorMusicLexer.g4 -o generated' to generate typescript files for the lexer and parser in src/antlr/generated

 4)